Swapnil-2001/Amazon-clone/README.md

 This is a clone of the Amazon website, built using React.
 It is a client side app.
 Features include signing up/ logging in, adding items to cart, removing items from cart, product pages with zoom in capabilities and searching for items available.
 The design is fully responsive.
 The app is hosted on Firebase.
 [Live Demo](https://clone-cafe3.web.app/)

+Refactoring of the code is needed, starting with splitting up the files into separate folders.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).